tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 ## Details of FALCON, Dilithium and SPHINCS+

 Dilithium [Dilithium] is a digital signature algorithm (part of the CRYSTALS suite) based on the hardness lattice problems over module lattices (i.e., the Module Learning with Errors problem(MLWE)).
 The design of the algorithm is based on Fiat Shamir with Abort method that leverages rejection sampling to render lattice based FS schemes compact and secure.
-Dilithium avoids using discrete Gaussian sampling which makes the algorithm be easily implemented in constant time and significantly improves on running time of NTT (Number theoretic transform) in the construction.
 Additionally, Dilithium offers both deterministic and randomized signing.
 Security properties of Dilithium are discussed in Section 9 of {{?I-D.ietf-lamps-dilithium-certificates}}.

 Falcon [Falcon] is based on the GPV hash-and-sign lattice-based signature framework introduced by Gentry, Peikert and Vaikuntanathan,